3mdeb/blog.3mdeb.com/source/_posts/2017-06-30-uefi-slash-edk-ii-corebootpkg-on-pc-engines-apu2.markdown

 I'm in correct code by placing assert, code was interrupted in correct place but not serial log.

-Trying to change `DebugLib` and provide correct `SerialIoLib` leads to reboot.
+Trying to change `DebugLib` and provide correct `SerialIoLib` led to reboot.

 I fixed that by removing `DebugLib` from libraries section in Ia32X64 DSC: